adark-d/adark-d/README.md

 <br>

-- 🔭 I’m currently working on an Enterprise BI and ML application for Dataware Tech Ghana Ltd.
+- 🔭 I’m currently working on an NLP semantic search engine for a medical education company.
-- 👯 I’m totally open to collaborate on **AI for Healthcare Projects (Cancer and Anomaly Detection)**
+- 👯 I’m totally open to collaborate on **NLP projects**
 - 👨‍💻 All of my projects are available at [Adark Amal](https://github.com/adark-amal)
 - 💬 I am willing to help with **Machine Learning, Data Science, Python, SQL, Data Analytics, Medical Devices, Medical Imaging**
-- 📫 You can reach me on my gmail account below
+- 📫 You can reach me on Gmail and my LinkedIn profile below.
-- ⚡ I enjoy **research, watching David Attenborough documentarie, and playing football**
+- ⚡ I enjoy **researching, watching David Attenborough documentaries, and playing football**
 - 🚴🏽‍♀️ Fun fact: I love to go on a safari trip to see wild animals.
 I love to explore nature and understand how certain things happen.

 <br>